dingo35/brands/README.md

     - MIN		 Set to the lowest allowable charging current for all connected EV’s.
     - On the Node’s configure the following:
       MAX 		 Set the maximum charging current for the EV connected to -this- SmartEVSE (per phase).
-  - Hardware connections
-    Connect the A, B and GND connections from the Master to the Node(s).
-    So A connects to A, B goes to B etc.
-    If you are using Smart/Solar mode, you should connect the A, B , +12V and GND wires from the sensorbox to the same screw terminals of the SmartEVSE. !
-Make sure that the +12V  wire from the sensorbox is connected to only  -one– SmartEVSE.

 # Error Messages
 If an error occurs, the SmartEVSE will stop charging, and display one of the following messages:
 ERROR NO  SERIAL COM	  CHECK WIRING No signal from the Sensorbox or other SmartEVSE (when load balancing is used) has been received for 10 seconds.
 Please check the wiring to the Sensorbox or other SmartEVSE.